SophieH93/myCookbook/README.md

 ## **Create an account:**
 * **Plan**-I will need to implement a way that a user will be able to create an account and that their **information** is **stored** in a **database**.
-This invloves checking that the users **passwords match** when they create a password and confirmed the password.
+This invloves checking that the users **passwords match** when they create a password and confirm the password.
 I will need to **research** the best way to create this feature that's also easy for the user to create an account and properly hash the password when it's stored into the database.